Alejandrop22/WRO_FE_CETYS_SEAL_AV/README.md

 We are a team made up of 3 first-year engineering students from Mexicali, Baja California, México, excited to participate in Future Engineers for the first time!
 Our robot, Seal, aims to complete the 2026 future engineers challenges, we look forward to upgrading our prototypes while sharing our journey along the way.

 Read our Build-Blog !!
 We document every day of our journey, including our challenges and how we overcame them.

+~ Build start date: Monday April 20th, 2026

 ## Meet the team !!